derektypist/derek-dhammaloka-cv/README.md

 ### Interests

 Interests Page gives details of Conferences and Meetups I have attended in a Map.

 They can include professional organisations (e.g. Cambridge Data Mashup with BCS at June 2012 - East Anglia Branch).
 The Conferences and Meetups do not have to be limited to Information Technology.

+Each item includes the following:

+- Name of building
+- Description of event
+- Link to Website of building

 All locations on the map are approximate.

 My Groups and Societies include BCS, IMA and w3schools.com (Public Facebook Group).
 Tooltips are provided to let the browser know that the user has hovered over these interest links.